kentnsw/cloud-custodian/tools/c7n_mailer/README.md

 Jira delivery support use of a unique template field specified by `jira_template`.
 If not specified, the mailer will use the default value `default`.

+Please be aware that running a policy with the Jira notify action multiple times could lead to duplicated Jira tickets.
+To prevent such duplication, we highly recommend tagging the reported resources and implementing a filter in the policy until the next alert cycle.
+Additionally, it is advisable to reduce the execution frequency of the policy to allow ample time for the ticket to be processed.
+For instance, consider increasing the interval to 2 or more days between successive policy runs.

 ### Splunk HTTP Event Collector (HEC)

 The Custodian mailer supports delivery to the HTTP Event Collector (HEC) endpoint of a Splunk instance as a separate notification mechanism for the SQS transport method.
 To enable Splunk HEC integration, you must specify the URL to the HEC endpoint as well as a valid username and token: